ec363/parsleyapp/inst/md/guide.md

 </div>
 <br>

-**Matrix format Metadata:** As of September 2023, Parsley also accepts matrix format metadata.
+**Matrix format Metadata:** As of v0.2.0, Parsley also accepts matrix format metadata.
 To do this, we have adapted functions from another R package, [plater](https://cran.r-project.org/web/packages/plater/vignettes/plater-basics.html), that was written specifically to allow metadata to be assembled 'intuitively', as you would when preparing a plate for an experiment.

 - Matrix format metadata requires each variable being arranged in matrix format, ie. arranged like a multiwell plate.
 For a 96-well plate, this means the first column contains row names A-H, the first row contains column names 1-12.
 The name of the metadata variable should be provided in the top left corner cell, and the values of this variable arranged in each 'well' slot.
 Consecutive variables should be arranged below the first, with a 1 row gap between each matrix.
 - **Variable names must be unique (no two columns should have the same name), and contain no spaces or symbols (except underscores, which are tolerated).**